Agent State Desyncs After Restart: Detect Drift and Resync

-A Temporal workflow crashes mid-execution.
-You restart it from the last checkpoint.
-The agent’s internal state says “files A, B, C have been refactored” — but the crash happened after it updated its state record and before it actually wrote file C to disk.
-The agent skips C because it believes C is already done, and the resulting codebase is broken in exactly the place the agent thinks it fixed.
-Or a LangGraph pipeline restarts after a Redis eviction and the checkpoint is three steps behind what was actually executed — the agent re-executes those three steps, doubling mutations on a database that doesn’t support idempotent writes.
+A workflow crashes mid-execution.
+You restart it from the last checkpoint, and the agent’s internal state says “files A, B, C have been refactored” — but the crash happened after it recorded step 3 complete and before it actually wrote file C to disk.
+The agent skips C because it believes C is already done, and the codebase is now broken in exactly the place the agent thinks it fixed.
+Or a LangGraph pipeline restarts after a MemorySaver/InMemorySaver process restart, the in-memory checkpoint is gone, and the agent re-runs every step — doubling mutations on a database that doesn’t support idempotent writes.

 Common causes